Our verdict

 Kjerag | 7.55 oz (214g) |

-Average | 10.34 oz (293g) |
+Average | 10.26 oz (291g) |

 Breathability

 The NNormal Kjerag’s premium MATRYX Jacquard upper is advertised for breathability, yet in our experience, it didn’t quite live up to the claim.
-Compared to other trail shoes, it fell short, earning only a 2/5 in our tests—a bit underwhelming for a high-performance model.
+Compared to other trail shoes, it fell short, earning only a 2/5 in our smoke test—a bit underwhelming for a high-performance model.
 Here’s how we came to that conclusion.

-Using our smoke-pumping machine, we tested air flow through the upper.
 When we moved the cut-in-half fabric over our LED flashlight, we saw very little light passing through, indicating limited ventilation too.
 This setup is similar to what we observe in Gore-Tex shoes, where airflow is always limited despite marketing claims.

 Our microscope confirmed the tightly polyamide yarns are likely responsible for trapping air, with NNormal clearly prioritizing durability over breathability by avoiding traditional ventilation holes.